-Mr. Home's life has been to a great extent a public one.
-He has spent much of his time as a guest in the houses of people of rank and talent.
-He numbers among his friends many who are eminent in science, art, and literature,-men certainly not inferior in perceptive or reasoning power to those who, not having witnessed the phenomena, disbelieve in their occurrence.
-For twenty years he has been exposed to the keen scrutiny and never-ceasing suspicion of innumerable enquirers; yet no proof has ever been given of trickery, no particle of machinery or apparatus ever been detected.
+Mr. Home's life was to a great extent a public one.
+He spent much of his time as a guest in the houses of people of rank and talent.
+He numbered among his friends many who are eminent in science, art, and literature,men certainly not inferior in perceptive or reasoning power to those who, not having witnessed the phenomena, disbelieve in their occurrence.
+During thirty years he was exposed to the keen scrutiny and never-ceasing suspicion of innumerable inquirers; yet no proof has ever been given of trickery, no particle of machinery or apparatus ever been detected.
 But the phenomena are so stupendous that, if impostures, they could only be performed by machinery of the most elaborate, varied, and cumbrous nature, requiring the aid of several assistants and confederates.
 The theory that they are delusions is equally untenable, unless it is admitted that there is no possible means of distinguishing delusion from reality.